skakelaar/cv/README.md

 ## About:
 I'm an IT contractor, currently working as SRE.
 My professional career started in 2016.
-Since then I've almost exclusively checked in proprietary code.
 Before that, I was a tech hobbyist, dabbling in systems engineering and crypto.
-Maybe even a script kiddie or `sudo` Scientist.
-`k8s` Helmsman, `docker` Foreman. `gce` Monkey, `az` Ape and `aws` Gorilla.
+Maybe even a script kiddie or `sudo` Scientist and Toolsmith. `k8s` Helmsman, `docker` Foreman. `gce` Monkey, `az` Ape and `aws` Gorilla.
-Toolsmith.
 Experimenter in anything that bridges the gap between Development and Operations.
 Encouraging people to FLOSS daily.
 Some of my old docker images can be found at [dockerhub](https://hub.docker.com/u/skakelaar)